mjsonofharry/windoomgrader/README.md

 windoomgrader is a Windows 10 reimplementation of doomgrader.
 It downgrades Doom Eternal to a stable version that does not use Denuvo Anti Cheat (DAC).

-Linux users should use [the original doomgrader script](https://github.com/lpww/doomgrader) instead of this.
+Linux users should use [the original doomgrader script by Thomas Treffry](https://github.com/lpww/doomgrader) instead of this.

+## Instructions

 If you do not trust [this script](doomgrader.ps1) or you do not trust [depotdownloader](https://github.com/SteamRE/DepotDownloader) then **DO NOT RUN THIS**.
 The author assumes no responsibility whatsoever.

-## Instructions

 1. Install the latest [Microsoft .NET Core Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime).
 1. Install Doom Eternal using Steam but do not launch it.